Romāns Vainšteins

-Romāns Vainšteins (born 3 March 1973, in Talsi) is a former professional road bicycle racer from Latvia.
+Romāns Vainšteins (born 3 March 1973) is a former professional road bicycle racer from Latvia.
+He won the road race at the 2000 World Cycling Championship.

+Career

 He won the road race at the 2000 World Cycling Championship in Plouay, France.
 At the end of the 268.8 km race, he won the sprint for the line ahead of Zbigniew Spruch and defending champion Óscar Freire.